suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 - Set Parameters directive (see {{suit-directive-set-parameters}}) for Source Component Index and Compression Info (see {{secparameters}})
 - Copy directive (see {{suit-directive-copy}})

-This example is similar to the previous case but additionally performs decompression.
+This template is similar to {{template-load-ext}} but additionally performs decompression.
 Hence, the only difference is in setting the Compression Info parameter.

 ## Dependency Template {#template-dependency}